EzJacob/ReplaceColors/README.md

 # ReplaceColors
-Python script for replacing RGB values in a picture with other RGB color
+Python script to replace specific RGB values in an image with different RGB colors.

 *Note: it is important in which order you want to swap the colors.
 The swap should occur in the order specified by the given colors list.